Xiyang1119/Industry-Open-Payments-to-Physicians/README.md

-## Financial Relationships Between Physicians and Medical Industry
+## Disclosure Program of Physician-Industry Financial Relationship and Its Effects

 ### Excutive Summary

 Nation-wide disclosure program Open Payments program brings greater transparency to the physician-industry financial relationships.
 Although financial interactions between physicians and health care manufacturing companies are under increased scrutiny, physicians’ professional medical activities are still highly dependent on the industry’s financial supports.
 The total annual payment increased 8.82% from 2014 to 2019.
-During the studied period, pharmaceutical companies gave various kinds of payments such as gifts and grants to physicians, which probably compromise physicians’ independent judgment and rational prescribing.
+During the studied period, pharmaceutical companies gave various kinds of payments such as gifts and grants to physicians, which may compromise physicians’ independent judgments and rational prescribing.
 However, the government has not responded to this risk effectively.
 Disclosure program should be coupled with reform efforts.
 Since the collaborations between physicians and pharmaceutical companies are important for medical activities such as researches and experiments, the public authorities should limit the negative effects of industry funding.
 This report proposes to create an alternative to pharmaceutical industry funding for physicians and professional medical activities.
 Future regulatory policy should tax health care manufacturing companies and allocate the fund to support professional medical activities.
 Direct industry gifts and financial support from the medical industry to physicians and their organizations should be prohibited.

 ### Introduction